numfocus/gsoc/README.md

 ## Students

 NumFOCUS is participating as a umbrella organization.
-This means that
+This means that you will need to identify a specific project to apply to under the NumFOCUS umbrella.
+(Projects are listed below.)

-Read [this document][CONTRIBUTING] to know how you can apply for the GSoC program.
-Please also check our [ideas list][IL].
+Read [this document][CONTRIBUTING] to learn how to apply for the GSoC program with NumFOCUS.
+Please also check out our [ideas list][IL].

-For any questions please open an issue in our [issue tracker][issues].
+For any questions, please open an issue in our [issue tracker][issues] or send a email to gsoc@numfocus.org, our mailing list address.
-Or send a email to gsoc@numfocus.org, our mailing list address, and please consider subscribing to the mailing list at https://groups.google.com/a/numfocus.org/forum/#!forum/gsoc.
+Please also consider subscribing to the mailing list at https://groups.google.com/a/numfocus.org/forum/#!forum/gsoc.

 ## Sub Organizations